boazsegev/iodine/README.md

 ...
 ```

-**KNOWN ISSUE:**

 The installation script tests for OpenSSL 1.1.0 and above.
-However, this testing approach sometimes provides false positives.
-If TLS isn't required, install with `NO_SSL=1`. i.e.:
+However, this testing approach sometimes provides false positives. **If TLS isn't required, install with `NO_SSL=1`**. i.e.:

 ```bash
 NO_SSL=1 bundler exec iodine